zuplo/docs/articles/guides/setup-jwt-auth-with-auth0.md

 ![CleanShot 2021-11-29 at 16.55.43@2x.png](/media/guides/setup-jwt-auth-with-auth0/CleanShot_2021-11-29_at_16.55.432x.png)

-Next, let's get a valid token using the cURL script from earlier ([here in this tutorial](/guides.md)).
-Copy the cURL script from the test tab and execute it in a terminal window:
+Next, let's get a valid token using the cURL script from earlier in this tutorial.
+Copy the cURL script from the test tab and execute it in a terminal
+window:

 ![CleanShot 2021-11-29 at 17.03.34@2x.png](/media/guides/setup-jwt-auth-with-auth0/CleanShot_2021-11-29_at_17.03.342x.png)